Behavioral Neuroscience Definition

 Behavioral Neuroscience Methods

-Methods of research for Behavioral Neuroscience run the gamut from highly invasive procedures to totally noninvasive techniques.
+Methods of research for Behavioral Neuroscience run the gamut from highly invasive procedures to completely noninvasive techniques.
 Neurobiology research methods typically fall under the categories of genetic techniques, the disabling or decreasing of neural function, the enhancement of neural function, or the measuring of neural activity.
 The measuring of neural activity can be accomplished through such technologies as Positron Emission Tomography (PET) imaging, Functional Magnetic Resonance Imaging (fMRI) imaging, and Electroencephalography (EEG) monitoring.

 EEG monitoring identifies and records the brain’s electrical activity through electrode sensors placed on the scalp.
 Voltage changes come from ionic current within and between neurons — an EGG device can amplify and digitize these signals for biometrics processing on a computer or mobile device, where individuals can then study their own cognitive processes to improve their productivity and wellness.